CT56567/pleasy/server/README.md

 1) set up ssh keys
 2) rsync the scripts
 3) run initserver.sh
-4) push up the site
+4) push up the site files to correct location. db to /proddb/prod.sql
+5) Create the site to set up the database

 Use Lando locally as test site for scripts.